opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

         insecureSkipVerify: true
   # ...

-### Managing ISM policies with kubernetes resources
+### Managing ISM policies with Kubernetes resources

-The operator provides custom kubernetes resource that allow you to create/update/manage ism policy resource as kubernetes objects.
+The operator provides a custom Kubernetes resource that allow you to create/update/manage ISM policies using Kubernetes objects.

 #### OpenSearch ISM policy

-It is possible to manage Opensearch ISM policy in Kubernetes with the operator.
+It is possible to manage OpenSearch ISM policies in Kubernetes with the operator.
 The operator will not modify policies that already exist.
 You can create an example policy as follows:

 ```yaml
 apiVersion: opensearch.opster.io/v1